huggingface/transformers/docs/source/perplexity.rst

 PPL is ``19.64``, which is about the same as the ``19.93`` reported in the GPT-2 paper.
 By using ``stride = 512`` and thereby employing our striding window strategy, this jumps down to ``16.53``.
-This is not only a more favorable score, but is closer to the way sequence probabilities are decomposed.
+This is not only a more favorable score, but is calculated in a way that is closer to the true autoregressive decomposition of a sequence likelihood.